Grokking Finite-Dimensional Algebra: Introduction

 To the best of our knowledge, we are the first to study grokking in the general setting of FDAs.
 Prior work on grokking studies algorithmic tasks almost exclusively through group operations.
 These structures enforce a rigid bundle of properties (associativity, unitality, etc), making it impossible to isolate which algebraic traits influence grokking and whether these properties generalize beyond groups.
 Our FDA framework provides the first setting in which all previously studied group tasks embed naturally, and non-unital and non-associative operations become accessible.
 Our experiments show, for instance, that associativity, commutativity, and unitality each induce distinct grokking delays and generalization patterns, and that these patterns persist across all the algebras sampled from each regime.

-\paragraph{Structure of the document} Section~\ref{sec:background} develops the formal background, introducing the structure-tensor view of FDA, characterizing algebraic properties as tensor identities, and providing a criterion for matrix representations.
-Section~\ref{sec:from_groups_to_fda} shows how this framework subsumes the case of groups, and Section~\ref{sec:grokking_fda} presents the learning formulation together with its theoretical motivation.
-We then report experiments and discussion in Section~\ref{sec:experiments_results}, and conclude the paper in Section~\ref{sec:discussion_conclusion}.
+\paragraph{Structure of the document} Section~\ref{sec:background} introduces the structure-tensor view of FDA, characterizes algebraic properties as tensor identities, and provides a criterion for matrix representations.
+Section~\ref{sec:from_groups_to_fda} shows how the framework subsumes groups, and Section~\ref{sec:grokking_fda} presents the learning formulation together with its theoretical motivation.
+Experimental results and discussion are given in Section~\ref{sec:experiments_results} and Section~\ref{sec:discussion_limitation}, respectively, before concluding in Section~\ref{sec:conclusion}.